-Table 2: Strain means (SD) in the three laboratories, NIDA, MPRC and TAU, and for experiments NIDA/LS and MPRC/L. Experiment MPRC/L replicated the experiment in the MPRC, except that animals were tested during their light phase.
+Note.
+Experiment MPRC/L replicated the experiment in the MPRC, except that animals were tested during their light phase.
 Experiment NIDA/LS replicated the experiment in NIDA, except that animals were tested during their light phase and also received a saline injection.
-For additional differences in experiment conditions see Table 1.
-In endpoints in which transformations were used for the statistical analysis, the means and the SD are for the transformed variables.
+For additional differences in experiment conditions, see Table 1.
+In endpoints in which transformations were used for the statistical analysis, the means and the standard deviations are for the transformed variables.
+NIDA = National Institute on Drug Abuse; MPRC = Maryland Psychiatric Research Center; TAU = Tel Aviv University; NIDA/LS = NIDA/light-saline; MPRC/L = MPRC/light; deg = degrees.